17 Top-Rated Attractions & Places to Visit in Corsica

 Désert des Agriates

 The Désert des Agriates is a vast protected wilderness of scrubland, agricultural plains, craggy coastline, and cream-colored sandy shores.
-Many tourists visit the Agriates Desert to sunbathe at pristine sandy beaches.
+If you're planning a summertime visit to the Agriates Desert, you will probably want to sunbathe at pristine sandy beaches.

 Two favorite beaches are the Plage de Lotu and the Plage de Saleccia, prized for their soft white sand and transparent waters.
 Both beaches are ideal for sunbathing and swimming.